Hellymaw/ragnarok-red/embedded/apps/rr-tag/readme.md

 >        }

-This skips frame difference calculation for the master/ref anchors, speeds things along a little bit.
+This skips frame difference calculation for the master/ref anchors.

 ## Notes